Apple Strudel

 3 spray low-fat cooking spray

-2 sheets filo pastry, frozen, each approx 30cm x 43cm at
+2 sheets filo pastry, frozen, each approx 30cm x 43cm at room temp.

 3 tsp polyunsaturated margarine, melted